 3. Remove the cast iron skillet or cake tin from the oven and coat the entire interior of the skillet or tin with butter until it’s well-greased.
 Pour the batter into the hot, greased skillet or tin and spread the top with a spatula to even it out.
 Place in the oven and bake for 25 minutes, then drop the oven temperature down from 200ºC to 175ºC and continue to bake for an additional 10 to 15 minutes until the cornbread is well-risen, golden brown, and a toothpick emerges clean of any crumbs.
 (If at any point during baking you notice that the top is browning too quickly, place a tented piece of foil over the top.)

-4. Once fully baked, remove from the oven and transfer skillet or tin to a wire rack.
+4. Once fully baked, remove from the oven and transfer the skillet or tin to a wire rack.
 Add a few pieces of butter to the top of the bread, so they melt into it.
-Allow to cool about 10-15 minutes before serving.
+Allow cooling about 10-15 minutes before serving.